My Landlord Is Ignoring Me: What Can I Do? (Updated 2025)

 Step 8: Try Official Communication

-A more official contact method may work best.
-If you still can’t get in touch with your landlord, it’s time to send a certified letter.
+Figuring out how to contact a landlord who is ignoring you can be difficult, but a more official contact method may work best— send a certified letter.
 You should type up a request that details what your issue is and when you first started communications.
 Ask them once more to address the problem and use formal language to convey your thoughts.
 Then, sign and date the paper.

 Send your letter through USPS Certified Mail, where the recipient has to sign a delivery slip to verify that it’s in their hands.
 You can also add a tracking number.
 This way, if you need to head to court, your landlord can’t deny that you tried to contact them multiple times.